EOC-dev/EOC-dev.github.io/_posts/2024-01-21-ArduinoSoil.md

     </div>
 </div>

-This is the state the program will start in, and will use the arduino the sensor values to determine whether to loop in that case or progress to the "Send Reminder" case.
+This is the state the program will start in, and will use the obtained sensor values to determine whether to loop within this case or progress to the "Send Reminder" case.

 * Send Reminder